Skip to main content

 A Regular Plan Might Be Better If:

-• You can swing the deposit now and get it back later
+• You can afford the $200-400 deposit now (you get it back after 12 months with interest)

-• You don't want to keep an eye on your balance
+• You don't want to monitor your balance daily (traditional plans bill monthly after usage)

 Han Hwang